cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 We encourage you to create a pull request with your feedback at the bottom of the page.
 :::

+## Introduction

+There are several possible ways of integration with CloudLinux OS:

+* **Complete integration using new API** - exactly what is described in this document.
+This way a panel vendor will get all CloudLinux OS features (current and future) and maximum support.
+It’s recommended.
+* **Manually Ad-hoc** - using low-level CLI utils.
+It is not recommended.
+It’s kind of “do it yourself way” - a control panel might use low-level utils like `lvectl` to set limits directly to a raw LVE by ID and control everything (including edge-cases) in its own code.
+There are many downsides of such approach e.g. only a small number of features can be implemented this way and any new changes in CloudLinux will require more and more updates to the control panel code, and can possibly even introduce bugs, etc. And although this way looks easier at first, it will become more and more difficult to maintain it over time.
+* **Old API for CloudLinux OS limits** - described [here](/deprecated/#package-integration).
+It’s deprecated.
+It still works but will not get any updates.

+## New API in a nutshell

+The goal of the new API is to shift all complexity for controlling CloudLinux components from a control panel to the CloudLinux web UI and utils.
+Most of the integration is done within a few steps:
+1. A control panel vendor implements 7 simple scripts (any language) and specifies them in a special config file.
+All Cloudlinux OS components will look up and call them with some arguments to get all needed information from the control panel (e.g. users list, their hosting plans, domains, etc.)
+2. Control panel should call hooks described below in a response to Admin/Users actions (e.g. changing end-user’s domain, creating new end-user, etc.).
+CloudLinux utils will do their stuff to reconfigure itself according to these events.
+There is no need to worry about what exactly they do because it will be related only to CloudLinux components and control panel will not be affected.
+3. Configure the control panel and CageFS to work together by changing some configs.
+4. Optionally embed CloudLinux web UI into the control panel.
+It is highly recommended because it does all you may need.
+You can use PHP scripts to embed SPA application to the specially prepared pages (with your menus) for LVE Manager and Selectors.

 ## General

 To integrate CloudLinux into a control panel, you should implement the following interfaces required by the CloudLinux OS utilities: